Mantan21/Genshin-Impact-Wish-Simulator/README.md

 3. Weapons Wish Probability

    - *5 Item guaranteed at 80 roll and promoted *5 item guaranteed at 160 roll.
-   - Probability to get \*5 item is 0.7%, at pity 63 the rate starts to increase by 7%, after pity 73 the rate increased by 3.5% and guaranteed at pity 80.
+   - Probability to get \*5 item is 0.7%, at pity 63 the rate starts to increase by 7%, after pity 73 the rate increased by 3.5% and then guaranteed at pity 80.

    | **Pity** | 1-62 |  63  |  64   |  65   |  66   |  67   |  68   |  69   |  70   |  71   |  72   |  73   |  74   |  75   |  76   |  77   |  78   |  79   |  80  |
    | -------: | :--: | :--: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :--: |
    | **Rate** | 0.7% | 7.7% | 14.7% | 21.7% | 28.7% | 35.7% | 42.7% | 49.7% | 56.7% | 63.7% | 70.7% | 77.7% | 81.2% | 84.7% | 88.2% | 91.7% | 95.2% | 98.7% | 100% |

 4. When you are guaranteed for *5 and *4 item at the same time, your next pull priority is *5 star item and *4 item will appear next at pity 11.
-For example: On Character Event Banner, you doesn't get *5 star item until pity 89 and your *4 pity is 9, So your next pull will appear like screenshot below.
+For example: On Character Event Banner, you doesn't get *5 star item until pity 89 and your *4 pity is 9, So your next pull will looks like screenshot below.

    ![double guaranteed](static/screenshot/double-guaranteed.png)

-## Develoment
+## Development

-This app build with Svelte Kit base on Javascript programming language.
+This app build with [Svelte-Kit](https://kit.svelte.dev/) based on Javascript programming language.

 Once you've cloned this project, install all dependencies with `npm install` (or `pnpm install` or `yarn`), and start a development server: